 Everyone is welcome to attend.
 Registration is required.
 Please register via the FLOC 2018 webpage.

-We gratefully acknowledge financial support from the British Logic Colloquium.
+We gratefully acknowledge financial support from the British Logic Colloquium and CALCO for registrations of our speakers.
 We encourage workshop participants to become members of the BLC.